What is Sciatic Nerve Pain?

 Exercises for Pain Related to Herniated Disc

-- Do the backwards bending position, called extension exercises or press-ups by gently placing the lower back into extension while lying on the stomach (prone position).
+- Do the backwards bending position, called _extension exercises or press-ups by g_ently placing the lower back into extension while lying on the stomach (prone position).
 Prop the upper body up on the elbows, keeping hips on the floor.
 Start slowly and carefully.
 Hold the position initially for five seconds, and gradually work up to 30 seconds per repetition.
 Aim to do ten repetitions.

 - A more advanced form of the extension may be done by pressing up on the hands while the pelvis remains in contact with the floor.
 Keep the lower back and buttocks relaxed for a gentle stretch.
 This position is typically held for one second, repeated ten times.